gallenc/jerseyhack14/licence-manager/README.md

 in the same way they can purchase downloads.
 By extending this great EDD plugin, we benifit from using a well supported commercial gateway which integrates with paypal and has a lot of theme support in Wordpress.

-The edd-downloads-as-osgi plugin uses the web services (ReST) inteface from the OSGi licence manager running in Karaf as a backend to generate the licences.
+The edd-downloads-as-osgi plugin uses the web services (ReST) interface from the OSGi licence manager running in Karaf as a backend to generate the licences.

 # Licence Project Archetype osgi.licencemanager-archetype